-The Australian Water Brokers Association has been involved and provided input into the development of the reason for trade categories.
+The Basin State Authorities and the Australian Water Brokers Association were involved and provided input into the development of the reason for trade categories.
 These categories have been designed to be self-explanatory and diverse enough to capture market information on the reasons for trade.